forward3d/ganger/README.md

  - Probing the service port before proxying
  - Detecting containers that exit before a request can be sent (indicates broken container)
  - Better error handling

+## Contributing

+Pull requests are welcomed!
+The current state of code works for the simple things I need it for, but there's so much more that could be added (see features above, tests, etc).